 Alpine Rehabilitation and Nursing Center is an average-sized nursing home located in Little Falls, New York.
-This nursing home received an overall grade of D in our grading scheme.
-Based on our ratings, this facility likely isn't the best fit for most people.
-Despite all this, one of the few highlights of this nursing home's report card is its impressive inspection score.
-You can scroll down to find out about inspections and other category grades
+This nursing home turns out to be a decent facility, with an overall grade of C. Based on our ratings, this facility likely wouldn't be a bad choice.
+One of the major highlights of this facility's report card is its remarkable inspection rating, which you can find in the next paragraph.

 Alpine Rehabilitation and Nursing Center